 - Course Catalog - July 18, 2018 7:15PM EDT

 Course information provided by the Courses of Study 2018-2019.

-Who read what, and how, in the past?
+Who read what, how, and why in the past?
 Is reading today categorically different?
-How does globalization effect what is read locally?
-Is the vast segment of so-called 'popular literature' merely a product of the "culture industry," or could kitsch, for example, be understood as something more subversive?
-This class investigates the emergence and historically varying constructions of the "imagined communities" of German-speaking readers.
-Looking at examples of bestsellers from Martin Luther to the present, the course offers an overview of literary and cultural history, with a focus on: the history of alphabetization; literary institutions like authorship, publishing houses, libraries, and literary criticism; the (often gendered) differentiation between high and low/mass culture; various print media; genres like the romance novel, SciFi serials, mysteries, and dystopic thrillers.
+How does globalization affect what is read by many people locally?
+Is the vast segment of so-called popular literature merely a product of the "culture industry," or could kitsch, for example, be understood as something more subversive?
+This class investigates the emergence and historically varying constructions of "imagined communities" of German-speaking readers.
+Looking at examples of bestsellers from Martin Luther to the present, the course offers an overview of literary and cultural history with a focus on: the history of literacy; literary institutions like authorship, publishing houses, libraries, and literary criticism; the (often gendered) differentiation between high and low/mass culture; various print media; genres like the romance novel, SciFi serials, mysteries, and dystopic thrillers.